A cheat sheet for NAT behaviour

 symmetric NAT = one-to-one mapping (NAT port && source, inner tuple)

-Though rarely being implemented in reality, theoretically, symmetric-to-symmetric NAT traverse is still possible through guessing or using an oracle, but only if is there a predictable pattern, such as a linear increase, in the NAT ports being allocated on both sides.
+Though rarely being implemented in reality, theoretically, symmetric-to-symmetric NAT traverse is still possible through guessing or using an oracle, but only if is there a predictable pattern, such as a linear increase, in the NAT ports allocated on both sides.

-With tricks implemented, we can send packets from a different source outside the LAN to a symmetric NATed socket behind the NAT (i.e. Linux's Netfilter with several additional rules in place, such as DMZ or DNAT rules, which could lead to a "full cone" test result using classical STUN[RFC3489]).
+With tricks implemented, we can send packets from a different source outside the LAN to a symmetric NATed socket behind the NAT (i.e. Linux's netfilter with several additional rules in place, such as DMZ or DNAT rules, which could lead to a "full cone" test result using classical STUN[RFC3489]).

-However, the port allocation behaviour is ambiguous in some NAT implementations; take Netfilter as an example.
-Technically, we can never say for sure using merely STUN if the port allocated on the NAT is, in fact, consistent or mutable for the same tuple inside the LAN.
+However, the port allocation behaviour is ambiguous in some NAT implementations; take netfilter as an example.
+Technically, we can never say for sure using merely STUN if the port allocated on the NAT device is, in fact, consistent or mutable for the same tuple inside the LAN.
 Consequently, any "cone NAT" device tested using classic STUN could turn out to be "a symmetric NAT in disguise" in the end.
 We would never know for sure from outside the box.